eltoroit/LDS_Interview/interview.md

 **READER:** I see there is a `<lightning:button />`, but it does not have an onclick event?
 How does it work?

 **EL TORO:** You are a very good observer, actually if you nest a `<lightning:button/>` with a `type=”Submit”` attribute inside the `<lightning:recordEditForm />` then when the user clicks on such button the form is submitted and the data saved in the record.
-But you could also "manually submit" the form, and manually submit the form when you detect an event.
+But you could also "manually submit" the form, for example when you detect an event.
 Something like this:

 ```
 onManualSubmit: function(component, event, helper) {